 There's gamepad support, achievements, and a revamped UI designed specifically for touchscreens.
 It's an excellent port and I haven't encountered any bugs in the years I've been playing this.
 If you like Star Wars, do yourself a favor and check out KOTOR.
 Like with San Andreas above, KOTOR will have you playing for hours upon hours on end; it's got a lot to offer.

 Hailed as one of the best games of all time, KOTOR's Android port is worth every cent.
 It's got a great story, tons of content, and just a lot to love for any Star Wars fan.

 These are the best action-packed games for Android

 There's no shortage of great games on the Google Play Store, as long as you're willing to spend a couple of dollars upfront.
-We've rounded up our favorites but want to highlight some of the most action-packed games that you should consider downloading.

 Another game that I absolutely adore is Penarium, which is a tough-as-nails platformer where you play as a hapless boy who's been tricked into fighting for his life in an evil circus.
 There's a ton of challenging levels to play through and it's an unrelenting experience that plays surprisingly well with the simple touchscreen controls.